-Globe conservation at Bowhill House ahead of reopening: Rare restoration by the Buccleuch Collection illustrates the world as seen in 1831
+Globe Conservation at Bowhill House ahead of reopening: Rare restoration by the Buccleuch Collection illustrates the world as seen in 1831

-Now beautifully restored and returned to the Library, the pair of William IV Cary’s 12-inch celestial and terrestrial globes offer visitors a window into the scientific knowledge and craftsmanship of the 1800s.
+Now beautifully restored and returned to the Library in Bowhill House, Scottish Borders home of the Duke of Buccleuch, the pair of William IV Cary’s 12-inch celestial and terrestrial globes offer visitors a window into the scientific knowledge and craftsmanship of the 1800s.
 Featuring over 3,500 stars and constellations, as well as Earth’s discoveries as known in 1831—including a clearly marked North Pole—these globes are as much works of art as they are instruments of learning.

 Scott Macdonald, Director of Collections, states: “With a history of globe making stretching back to at least the 16th century in Britain, John Cary was without doubt, one of the most talented makers on these shores.